Foreign Exchange Guide to Lebanon

 - Once your funds are received by the provider the converted LBP amount will be transfered to the recipient account you specify in Lebanon.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Lebanese pound deposited into the recipient bank account in Lebanon and less margins and fees kept by the banks!
+Use our Send to LBP calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Lebanese pound deposited into the recipient bank account and less margins and fees kept by the banks!